proofzero/rollupid/docs/platform/console/dashboard.md

 # Dashboard

-The dashboard is where you will be presented with an overview your application keys, connected smart contracts, and user sessions.&#x20;
+The dashboard is where you will be presented with an overview of your application keys, connected smart contracts, and user sessions.&#x20;

 Here you can also copy and rotate your Galaxy API key for authenticating into the [Galaxy API](../profile-graph.md).